NielsLiisberg/IceBreak-Samples/README.md

 STRICESVR SAMPLES
 WRKICESBS
 ```
-You will see the samples' server running in the IceBreak subsystem.
+You will see the samples server running in the IceBreak subsystem.
 Now we need to compile some of the samples ( still in the 5250 with ICEBREAK on the library list):

 ```
 CRTICEPGM STMF('/www/IceBreak-Samples/router.rpgle') SVRID(samples)